top of page

 1. NAME

 1.1 The name of the Association will be the “Destination Management Board - Bournemouth, Christchurch & Poole” (hereafter called the Board or DMB).
-This Board will embrace and encompass the interests of businesses within Bournemouth, Christchurch and Poole.
+This Board will champion and advocate for the diverse interests of the visitor economy businesses across Bournemouth, Christchurch, and Poole.
+It will serve as a dynamic force, driving collaboration, innovation, and sustainable growth within the sector.
+By uniting businesses, stakeholders, and community partners, the Board will work to enhance the region’s appeal, maximise economic opportunities, and ensure a thriving, competitive visitor economy.

 2. AIM OF THE BOARD